noi-techpark/odh-docs/source/mobility-tech.rst

 Representation types
 ====================

-.. versionchanged:: 2020.10 New types of representation for API calls: node and edge.

 The first method described in the previous list introduces the available entry points to the API v2: the types of `representation`